SmoeJith/RickyMenu/README.md

-# Ricky
+# RickyMenu
-Ricky (short for "Right-Clicky") is a declarative, no-dependency, Javascript/HTML context menu library.
+RickyMenu (short for "Right-Clicky Menu") is a declarative, no-dependency, Javascript/HTML context menu library.